Dry Stone Walls

 Some of these walls have stood for a hundred years but the pressures of weather, stock, and humans climbing over them in more recent times coupled with the cost of upkeep have seen many traditional stone walls falling into disrepair, or replaced by cheaper and easier to maintain post and wire fences.
 Either way, the character of the landscape is spoiled.

-This project will give priority to dry stone walls that have either become derelict or have been replaced by post and wire stock fences.
-Volunteering and training opportunities will also be provided through the project to develop local skills and promote future legacy work.
+This project gave priority to dry stone walls that have either become derelict or have been replaced by post and wire stock fences.

 Are there deadlines for applying?

-The grant scheme is currently closed to new applications but there may be a further round in 2019 so please keep checking back.
+The grant scheme is currently closed to new applications.